Meshugah/FullStack-Roadmap/README.md

 #### Vue
 Vshow v vIf: Vif mounts and unmounts components which can be expensive, so it's good for large components with less toggles.
 V show on the other hand is for lots of toggles/ smaller components.

+Slots are essentially like props except you can pass in tags too

+using props with the : (short for v-bind) will let you pass in state and without will just pass in the literal in the component tag

 #### State management
 - need to do the FEM Redux course
 - Context :heavy_check_mark: